swcarpentry/r-novice-gapminder/01-rstudio-intro.md

----
-layout: page
-title: R for reproducible scientific analysis
+# R for reproducible scientific analysis
-subtitle: Introduction to R and RStudio
-minutes: 45
----